How to Visit Rome & Rome Itinerary

 Castel Sant’Angelo

 Then, you can visit the Castel Sant’Angelo.
-The entry is not free but it’s an impressive monument to visit as it was The Mausoleum of Hadrian, and then used by the popes as a fortress and castle and is now a museum.
+The entry is not free, but it’s an impressive monument to visit: it was the Mausoleum of Hadrian, later used by the popes as a fortress and castle, and is now a museum.

 Flea Market